-Instruments must always be examined by the user prior to use in surgery.
-Examination should be thorough, and in particular, should take into account a visual and functional inspection of the working surfaces, pivots, racks, spring or torsional operation, cleanliness of location holes or cannulations, and the presence of any cracks, bending, bruising or distortion, and that all components of the instrument are complete.
-Never use instruments with obvious signs of excessive wear, damage, or that are incomplete or otherwise non-functional.
+Instruments must always be examined by the user prior to use 5.
+Since mechanical parts are involved, the surgeon should be in surgery.
+Examination should bethorough, and in particular, should take into account a visual and functional inspection of the working surfaces, pivots, racks, spring or torsional operation, cleanliness of location holes or cannulations, and the presence of any cracks, bending, bruising or distortion, and •Visually inspect the devices under normal room lighting that all components of the instrument are complete.Never use condition to verify all foreign debris has been removed. instruments with obvious signs of excessive wear, damage, or